-The RC-filter board uses F&T electrolytic capacitors for smoothing the oscillating AC into a useable DC voltage.
+The RC-filter board uses Nichicon electrolytic capacitors rated at 450 Vdc for smoothing the oscillating AC into a useable DC voltage.
 They’re pricey but I like them.
 I get them from TubeDepot or Amplified Parts.

 The AC switch assembly came from someone who sells on Amazon.
 There are many similar listings but not all are appropriate for this project.
 The fuse is worked into the unit.
 Separate components for the plug, the switch, and the fuse would also suffice.
 This sort of mousetrap should always be fused.
 And there should always be an Earth ground, distinct from any other ground points (see schematic and photos).

-Most resistors are Vishay 2-Watt metal-film.
+Most of the resistors are Vishay 2-Watt metal-film.
 I like them better than 1/2-Watt.
 I get them from Mouser.

-Most nonpolar capacitors are WIMA, also from Mouser.
+Most of the nonpolar capacitors are WIMA, also from Mouser.
 The larger ones are in positions where a higher DC tolerance (> 100V) is required.